-DiBenedetto, Ross and Siena are inventors of otherworldly hyperspaces whose laws are governed by specific internal logic systems.
-What ties the work together is the surprising pleasure that each artist takes in breaking down his self-imposed parameters.
-As acts of morphological mutiny, or rebellions of form and structure, the works' growth and decay explain the life cycle of worlds run by digits, measurements and technology.
-If the works were placed along a barometer measuring structural integrity, James Siena and Steve DiBenedetto would occupy opposite extremes, with Ross vacillating in the middle.
+DiBenedetto, Ross and Siena are inventors of hyperreal spaces whose laws are governed by specific internal logic systems.
+What ties the work together is the surprising pleasure each artist takes in breaking down self-imposed parameters.
+As acts of morphological mutiny, or rebellion of form and structure, the works' growth and decay explain the life cycle of worlds run by digits, measurements and technology.
+If the works were placed along a barometer measuring structural integrity, James Siena and Steve DiBenedetto would occupy opposite extremes, with Ross's concerns formally and conceptually balanced between the two.